 Cross-cutting topics:

 Circular economy.
 The promotion of green energy is a direct contribution to the transition towards a circular economy.
+Connecting system models/initiatives (such as Climate-KIC) to support implementation of circular economy in participating countries and value chain development.

 Green rural development.
 The large scale deployment of renewable energies would contribute to green rural development activities.
+Support smart community/village and energy communities in rural areas to increase self-sufficiency, attractiveness and sustainable development of the rural areas (also using experiences of other macro regions).

 Digitalisation.
 The digital transition is an integral part of the promotion of the transition to green energy.
 Envisaged activities involve among others contributing to the digitalisation of energy delivery and end-user.